 Once you know your wattage and spectrum needs, it's time to think about layout.
 You want to ensure every plant gets an even amount of light, with no dim corners or overly bright "hotspots."
 Start by measuring your greenhouse and mapping out where each light fixture will go.
 Pay attention to the manufacturer's recommended coverage area and hanging height for each light.
 Also, consider the practical side of installation.
 How will the lights be mounted?
 Do you have the necessary electrical infrastructure to support them?
 Planning these details ahead of time, as recommended by university extension programs, will save you major headaches later and ensure your lighting system is both effective and safe.

-What Key Features Should You Look For in Commercial LEDs?
+Key Features to Look For in a Commercial LED Grow Light

 When you’re outfitting a commercial greenhouse, you’ll quickly find that not all LED grow lights are built the same.
 The features that work for a small home setup often don’t scale effectively for a larger operation.
 To get the best results for your plants and your bottom line, you need to look past the marketing claims and focus on the technical specifications that truly matter.
 The right light can make a huge difference in your yield, energy costs, and overall plant health.